 Site Insights is PlaceChangers' cutting-edge site analysis tool.
 Recently released, the tool gives developers and local authorities a rapid and accessible understanding of sites for housing.
-It also works very well on existing neighbourhoods.
-To get started, all I needed to do was draw a site boundary.
+It also works very well in existing neighbourhoods.
+All I needed to do was draw a site boundary to get started.

-Site Insights benchmarks critical factors for health and wellbeing, including those of the existing population and those of a proposed or existing design.
+Site Insights benchmarks critical health and well-being factors, including those of the existing population and those of a proposed or existing design.
 It draws on open data indicators and PlaceChangers' built-in walking distance analysis.
-Of course, it's most potent when combined with direct place insights: since I’ve moved to Bensham, I’ve seen how insights from the PlaceChangers platform play out on the ground.
+Of course, it's most potent when combined with direct place insights: since I've moved to Bensham, I've seen how insights from the PlaceChangers platform play out on the ground.

 Meet Bensham and Saltwell